b2network/docs/main/B2_Network_Put_Bitcoin_in_Every_AIs_Wallet.md

 * Validators maintain PoSg consensus in B² Hub and receive additional rewards based on Signal activity;

-* AI agents register, delegate, and settle tasks in BTC on DSN-AI, with the generated signals enhancing the voting power of their dependent validators;
+* AI agents register, delegate, and settle tasks in BTC on AI Signal, with the generated signals enhancing the voting power of their dependent validators;

 * Developers can deploy applications on Rollup or Hub sub-chains, using BTC directly as Gas and incentives;